Luk-kar/Blending-PSD-colors-toolset/README.md

-# Read colors from layers
+# Read blending colors
  Read all colors in folder COLORS.
-Save it in csv
+Save them into csv fle